ember-learn/deprecation-app/content/ember-data/v3/toJSON.md

   //other app code
   const record = store.peekRecord('post');
-  // users the default serializer, will have a deprecation warning const output = record.toJSON();
+  // uses the default serializer, will have a deprecation warning const output = record.toJSON();
 ```